Best multi-room systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best multi-room systems you can buy in 2022.

 The Audio Pro range might be small compared to some multi-room rivals (there's no soundbar), and the app is a little lacking, but for sound quality at the price, it's hard to beat.
 And the company continues to add new products to the family, such as the recent Addon C10 Mk11 (even if not all recent additions have been quite as impressive).

 The affordable, puck-like Link 1 hub turns your hi-fi and other Addon speakers into a simple multi-room system, while the larger Audio Pro offerings tend to deliver great sound and are easy to use.
-And new for 2021 is a fully portable outdoor speaker, the P5.
+And new last year was a fully portable outdoor speaker, the Audio Pro P5.

 As much as anything else, your chosen path for migration to multi-room should be about whose speakers you want around your house.
 For us, Audio Pro makes that particular decision admirably simple.

 Read the full review: Audio Pro multi-room system

 There's a lot to love about Bluesound's hi-res capable multi-room system.
 It's one of the most musical we've heard and boasts enough midrange clarity to pick out every nuance in an expressive vocal performance.